Cluedo (franchise): TV series

 On August 6, 2010, The Hub announced that an original five-part miniseries based on Clue was in pre-production.
 The miniseries premiered on November 14, 2011 and featured a youthful, ensemble cast loosely based on the characters of the board game, working together to unravel a mystery.
 The short mini-series draws similarities to the original board game and mostly to the 2012 spin-off Clue: The Classic Mystery Game which both featured the characters belonging or having ties to secret societies/houses and fitting closely with the character descriptions.

 Fox Entertainment greenlit an animated Clue series in 2021 in partnership with Hasbro's Entertainment One, with Bento Box Entertainment serving as co-production and the animation studio for the show.
+The series never materialized.

 Sony Pictures Television acquired the television rights to Clue in April 2024.
-An unscripted Clue series is in development at Hasbro Entertainment and Sony Pictures Television Nonfiction.
+Plans for an unscripted Clue series at Hasbro Entertainment and Sony Pictures Television Nonfiction include a reality competition for Netflix.
+A scripted Clue series is in works at Peacock.